wq/wq/docs/inputs/ForeignKey.md

 > Depending on your use case, you may instead want to register a single form that populates multiple tables at once.
 To do so, see [How To: Implement Repeating Nested Forms][nested-forms].
 The documentation below focuses on foreign keys that are registered with wq.db as separate models.

-As of wq version 1.0, it is possible to use foreign keys to link parent-child records while working offline, even when the parent record has not yet been synced to the server.
-The example below assumes that "Site A3" was created on a separate form that has not yet been synced to the server.
-If that site was selected when this form was saved, [@wq/outbox] would ensure that Site A3 is properly synced before attempting to sync this form.
+wq makes it is possible to link parent-child records while working offline, even when the parent record has not yet been synced to the server.
+In the example below, any sites added using the [home page demo][wq framework] will appear as additional options with asterisks in the choice list.
+If one of the unsynced sites is selected, [@wq/outbox] will ensure that the site is synced before attempting to sync this form.

 ### Demo